rowland007/Cyber-Playbook/docs/glossary.md

 ## L

 - **Layer 3 Security Issues** - In networking, the communications protocol that contains the logical address of a client or server station.
 It is called the "network layer" and contains the address (IP, IPX, etc.) inspected by a router that forwards it through the network.
 It contains a type field so that traffic can be prioritized and forwarded based on message type as well as network destination.
 Since this provides more filtering capabilities, it also adds more overhead than layer 2 processing (PC Magazine, 2018).
+- **Least Privilege** - The principle that a security architecture should be designed so that each entity is granted the minimum system resources and authorizations that the entity needs to perform its function (Dukes, 2015).
 - **Leveling** - A technique for decomposing a system and modeling it at various levels of detail (Robertson & Robertson, 2013).
 - **Linux System Administration**
     - **Audit** - A formal examination by certified auditors of systems, programming, operations, and security to determine compliance with internal policies and procedures or with external standards.
 An audit is often used to satisfy legal requirements of regulatory agencies and laws (PC Magazine, 2018).